-Introduce Yourself

 Your Name:

-Tour Name.

 Your Title:

 Reasons for being there:

 SITUATION

 I am calling about

-• The patient's Code status is: The problem I am calling about is:
+The patient's Code status is: The problem I am calling about is:

 (e.g. I AM CONCERNED THE PATIENT IS GOING TO ARREST)

-DACKCROUND

-BACKGROUND The patient's mental status is:
+BACKGROUND The matie and a manufacture in

-Alert and oriented to person, place, and time
+The patient's mental status is: Alert and oriented to person, place, and time

 Confused and cooperative or non-cooperative

 Agitated or combative

-Lethargic but conversant and able to swallow Stuporous and not talking clearly and possibly not able to swallow
+Lethargic but conversant and able to swallow

+Stuporous and not talking clearly and possibly not able to swallow

 Comatose Eyes closed Not responding to stimulation.
 The skin is:

 Warm and dry

 Pale

+Mottled

-Mottled Diaphoretic
+Diaphoretic

-Extremities are cold

-Extremities are warm
+Extremities are cold Extremities are warm

 The patient is not or is on oxygen.

-The patient has been on (l/min) or (%) oxygen for minutes (hours)
+The patient has been on (I/min) or (%) oxygen for

+minutes (hours)

 The oximeter is reading %

 The oximeter does not detect a good pulse and is giving erratic readings.
 ASSESSMENT

-This is what I think the problem is: "SAY WHAT YOU THINK IS THE PROBLEM"
+This is what I think the problem is:

+SAY WHAT YOU THINK IS THE PROBLEM"

 The problem seems to be cardiac infection neurologic

 respiratory

 I am not sure what the problem is but the patient is deteriorating.
 The patient seems to be unstable and may get worse, we need to do

 something.

 RECOMMENDATION

 To Provider/Physician

 Transfer the patient to Critical Care

 Come to see the patient at this time

 Talk to the patient or family about Code status

-H Ask a consultant to see the patient now.
+\leftarrow Ask a consultant to see the patient now.

-Are any tests needed: Do you need any tests like CXR ABG EKG CBC BMP
+Are any tests needed:

+Do you need any tests like CXR ABG EKG CBC BMP

 Others:

-If a change in treatment is ordered then ask:
+Others: If a change in treatment is ordered then ask:

-How often do you want vital signs?

-How long do you expect this problem will last?
-If the patient does not get better when would you want us to call again?

-in the patient does not get better when would you want as to can again: